 Within two years, I trained to become a Reiki Master myself (the highest level of training in the Reiki world), and decided to go to school for massage therapy to learn more about the body and become professionally trained as a healer, because I knew I needed to help other people.
 Once that limp was cured, I knew I had to change the focus of my full time work.
 I loved being an artist (I still am BTW), but I felt in my soul, that I needed to help others and share what I had learned about healing.
 In 1999, I left the coporate world to work as a freelance graphic and web designer, and pursue my work as a healer and teacher.
 I received my license in 2002 from the CT Center for Massage Therapy.
 My dedication to learning and holistic and spiritual health also led me to study with The Graduate Institute, and receive my Master's Degree in Integrative Health and Healing in 2006.

 Energy medicine has always been the foundation of my healing and teaching work.
 Many techniques can be taught that we can do on ourselves and for ourselves to further our healing process.
-In my own practice, I furthered my training and studies to become a Karuna Reiki® Master, and other courses in energy healing (see below for my credentials for the full list of courses) and a practitioner of shamanism and shamanic healing.
-The study of shamanism is a life-long path.
+In my own practice, I furthered my training and studies to become a Karuna Reiki® Master, and other courses in energy healing (see below for my credentials for the full list of courses) and a practitioner of core shamanism and contemporary shamanic healing.
+The study of healing is a life-long path.
 There is no way to become "certified" as a shaman.
-And most of us who do shamanic healing work don't call ourselves "shamans", out of respect for the ancient traditions.
+And most of us who provide contemporary shamanic healing work don't call ourselves "Shamans", out of respect for the ancient traditions.
+And that the title originates from a specific tribe, the Evenk people of Siberia.
 It is a term of honor bestowed by one's teachers, clients, colleagues and community.

-OK, so now where did the shamanic world first appear for me?
-Like many of us, as a child I spent hours and hours outdoors, felt and sensed the presence of "invisible friends," had a huge rock collection, and felt a sacred connection to animals.
+Like many, as a child I spent hours and hours outdoors, felt and sensed the presence of "invisible friends," had a huge rock collection, and felt a sacred connection to animals.
 I was also very sensitive to the feelings of others, and the vibes in various places.
-So this path started for me in childhood.
-More recently, when I faced death after that head-on crash, I had that interaction with the Divine that saved my life, which was my first major shamanic initiation.
-Then healing myself after the accident, at miraculous levels and speed, to a point where I could move, walk, work and live my life without pain or any disability whatsoever seemed to be pushing me in the direction of the shamanic path.
-Also, facing death through cancer in my twenties and working with natural and spiritual methods of healing to cure my anxiety disorder was also shamanically based, because of my strong engagement with the Divine and spirit world to facilitate the healing.
-These ways are traditionally how many shamans and medicine people the world over were initiated as healers or called to the shamanic path.
+So the animistic path, which is part of the foundations of what we call contemporary Shamanism, started for me in childhood.
+More recently, when I faced death after that head-on crash, I had that interaction with the Divine that saved my life, which was my first major spiritual healing initiation.
+Then healing myself after the accident, at miraculous levels and speed, to a point where I could move, walk, work and live my life without pain or any disability whatsoever seemed to be pushing me in the direction of the path of the wounded healer.
+Also, facing death through cancer in my twenties and working with natural and spiritual methods of healing to cure my anxiety disorder was also similar to traditional callings to the healing path, because of my strong engagement with the Divine and spirit world to facilitate the healing.
+These ways are traditionally how many shamans and medicine people the world over were initiated as healers or called to the path of the healer.
 Through their own horrifically difficult self-healing journeys.
-It's called the path of the "wounded healer."

-Deana with Q'ero Medicine Men, Don Jose and Don Isidro, Sacred Valley, Peru
+Deana with Q'ero priests, Don Jose and Don Isidro, Sacred Valley, Peru

 So it seems that the path called me.
-Through my study of holistic and spiritual healing methods, I discovered that much of what I was doing in my practice, and what I had been through on my personal healing journey was directly related to the shamanic path.
-Once I realized that, shamans started "showing up" almost in my backyard, so this was even more confirmation for me.
-For the last twelve years, I have been very blessed to have had unbelievable experiences and training with both local contemporary shamans, and indigenous shamans and medicine people from North America, Equador, Peru, and Tibet.
+Through my study of holistic and spiritual healing methods, I discovered that much of what I was doing in my practice, and what I had been through on my personal healing journey was directly related to the animistic and mystical healing path.
+Once I realized that, indigenous healers started "showing up" almost in my backyard, so this was even more confirmation for me.
+For the last thirteen years, I have been very blessed to have amazing experiences and training with both local contemporary shamanic practitioners, and indigenous medicine people from North America, Equador, Peru, and Tibet.
 Over the years I have felt particularly called to the Andean and Q'ero mystical healing traditions because of their heart-centered and earth honoring practices, while continuing to incorporate and honor the core teachings of my Catholic upbringing.

 Recently I have been investigating my ancestry on a deeper level as part of my own ongoing healing path and shamanic work.
 My ancestry is a combination of Italian, British, Irish, Balkan, Spanish, Mexican and Northern European.
-Investigations into my ancient ancestry have revealed bloodline connections to Mesopotamia, Russia, Northern Russia, including the Yakut tribe with Native American connections, Africa, and Egypt.
-Ancient lineages of shamans, mystics, spiritual healers and medicine people, come from all parts of the globe, so in fact, all of us have ancestors that incorporated earth honoring, shamanic spiritual beliefs and practices that were entwined with the natural world.
+Investigations into my ancient ancestry have revealed bloodline connections to Mesopotamia, Russia, Northern Russia, Native North and South America, and Africa.
+Ancient lineages of shamans, mystics, spiritual healers and medicine people, come from all parts of the globe, so in fact, all of us have ancestors that incorporated earth honoring, animistic spiritual beliefs and practices that were entwined with the natural world.
 It is wonderful and empowering to connect with our recent and ancient ancestors as part of our own healing journeys and that these ways are not so foreign; they are in our DNA.

 The client is the true healer.
 No one can heal another person.
 We all must take responsibility for our own healing.
 A true healer and spiritual teacher will empower his/her clients and students, not attempt to have "power over" them, or control them, but encourage them to embrace healing and teachings in their own way, and to find their own "medicine" or healing abilities and methods.
 We can work with others; however, they are in truth, facilitators of healing whether the modality is surgery, nutrition, energy healing or spiritual in nature.

 No matter what our natural gifts, talents and life experience have given us in terms of healing or intuitive abilities, or what we learned from a wise relative in our backyard, as you can tell, I am a big believer in formal training for holistic health, energy healing and shamanic practices.
-I personally have had the great honor to have either worked with, sat with or trained with the following teachers in my shamanic work: Gail Gorelick, Eileen O'Hare, James Riverstone, Charles Thermer, Alverto Taxo, Yachak shaman of Equador; The Q'ero medicine people of Peru, including renowned elder Kuraq Akuyaq Don Umberto Soncco Quispe, Don Claudio, Don Jose, Don Mariano Quispe Flores, Don Francisco and Dona Juanita, Don Martin of Cuzco, Peru, healers of medicine traditions of the Amazon; Cherokee, Hopi, Lakota and Mohegan elders, and Lama Lobsang Palden of Tibet.
+I personally have had the great honor to have either worked with, sat with or trained with the following teachers in my shamanic work: Gail Gorelick, Eileen O'Hare, James Riverstone, Charles Thermer, Alverto Taxo, Yachak elder of Equador, Don Jose and Don Esteban Tomayo of Equador; The Q'ero medicine people of Peru, including renowned elder Kuraq Akuyaq Don Umberto Soncco Quispe, Don Claudio, Don Jose, Don Mariano Quispe Flores, Don Francisco and Dona Juanita, Don Sebastian, and Don Martin of Cuzco, Peru, the twins Isabel and Yolinda of the Northern coast of Peru, healers of medicine traditions of the Amazon; Lewis Mehl Madrona, Painted Turtle of the Mohegan tribe, and Lama Lobsang Palden of Tibet.
 I have been blessed to have received multiple initations, rites and empowerments over the years from contemporary teachers and the Q'ero and Tibetan Lamas in their indigenous healing traditions.

 We all have our "stuff," and I believe it is crucial for healers to keep ourselves in check, and have strong ethics and integrity so that we can strive to be that "hollow bone"so that the Divine may flow through us in a clear, compassionate way for the highest good of all.
 As part of our soul's journey, I believe in the idea that our soul chooses our parents, the time, place and location of our birth, our birth religion and learning experiences that will guide our evolution on this planet.
 For me, it has been empowering and crucial to focus on healing myself on all levels so that I can use my gifts to better serve others, including working on family relationships, ancestral patterns, honoring my Catholic heritage, my own traumas and wounds (of which we all have many :-/), and personal behaviors and beliefs that need transforming to support a whole and happy life.
 We are never "done," there are always more layers...And more layers...